-At December 31, 2010, the Company has operating leases for building space, vehicles and computer equipment.
+At December 31, 2011, the Company has operating leases for building space, vehicles and computer equipment.
 The future minimum lease payments are as follows:

-In addition to the above scheduled future minimum lease payments, Liggett expects to receive approximately \$2,513 in allocated lease expense over the next five years and thereafter from Liggett Vector Brands, a wholly-owned subsidiary of VGR.
+In addition to the above scheduled future minimum lease payments, Liggett expects to incur approximately \$2,269 in allocated lease expense over the next five years and thereafter from Liggett Vector Brands.

-Rental expense for the years ended December 31, 2010, 2009, and 2008 amounted to approximately \$2,368, \$1,852, and \$1,969, respectively.
+Rental expense for the years ended December 31, 2011, 2010, and 2009, amounted to approximately \$2,856, \$2,368, and \$1,852, respectively.